-I looked at the hands of Arnie Graves, and I could see blood on the right index finger of the right hand.
+I looked at the hands of Allen Greyves, and I could see blood on the right index finger of the right hand.

 This killer is one ignorant son of a bitch.
 It is one thing to commit a murder.
-It is worse to desecrate and humiliate the victim.
-But to have the forethought to try and frame someone by dipping Arnie’s dead finger into his blood to write out that clue, well that took some hatred towards both Arnie and Ace.
+It is worse to defile and humiliate the victim.
+But to have the forethought to try and frame someone by dipping Allen's dead finger into his blood to write out that clue, well, that took some hatred towards both Allen and his friend Ace.
 I now took this murder personally.
-I still do to this day.

 Hatred.
 That was it.
-At least two bullet wounds right off the bat due to the trajectory on the body that could have occurred as soon as the front door had closed.
-At least two knife wounds post-mortem, the bashed in skull, and then all this desecration to the victim.
-This attack was personal.
+Greyves was shot twice right off the bat due to the trajectory on the body.
+That could have occurred as soon as the front door had closed.
+So there are at least two knife wounds postmortem, the bashed-in skull, and then all this vandalism to the victim.
+This attack seemed very personal.
 There was no forced entry to the downstairs door.
 No footprints or pry marks to the apartment door.
-The offender had a key or was let in by Arnie Graves or someone else.
-Arnie was not blitzed at the door like some wild home invasion.
+The offender had a key or was let in by Graves or someone else.
+Allen was not blasted at the door like some wild home invasion.
 Nothing seemed out of place in the hallway.
-In fact, nothing seemed out of place anywhere in the room.
+Nothing seemed out of place anywhere in the room.

-Certainly, everything I learned during detective training and everything I had read by the FBI along with the encyclopedia of murder: Practical Homicide Investigations, pointed to a knife attack usually being very personal.
-Horrific, brutal knife attacks and murders are common in domestic disturbances, usually because of the proximity to a knife.
-Knife attacks occurring in domestic relationships were common, and the LGBT community was not immune to them.
+Indeed, everything I learned during detective training and everything I had read along with the encyclopedia of murder: Practical Homicide Investigations, pointed to a knife attack usually being very personal.
+Horrific, brutal knife attacks and deaths are frequent in domestic disturbances, generally because of the proximity to a knife.
+Knife attacks occurring in familial relationships were numerous, even in the LGBT community.
 On the contrary, they were quite high.
 It was something to consider.

-I noticed two circular stains had lightened the surrounding beige carpet underneath both hands of the victim.
+I noticed two circular stains had lightened the surrounding beige carpet underneath both hands of Greyves.
 I knelt to get a closer look and could smell bleach.
-Perhaps a killer covering his DNA tracks?
+Perhaps the killer covering his DNA tracks?
 Or so he thought.
 Using bleach was no guarantee that a forensic scientist could not pull a DNA profile from the sample.
 I was going to have the hands bagged by the Evidence Recovery Team when they arrived.

-I started working my way out from the body and examining the scene from a wider perspective.
-On the west wall was cast off blood starting about three feet off the floor and fanning upwards in an arc for another three feet.
-To the north near the door, a mirror hung on the wall which also had cast off blood.
+I started working my way out from the body and examining the scene from a broader perspective.
+On the west wall was cast-off blood starting about three feet off the floor and fanning upwards in an arc for another three feet.
+A mirror hung on the wall to the north near the door, which also had blood cast off.
 Two feet away from the victim’s feet stood a glass and chrome shelving unit.
-Upon closer inspection, I could see that the blood spatter was not on top of the individual shelves, it was underneath them.
-So, Arnie was already down on the ground, and either blood cast off from the hammer, or the cast off from the knife caused the spatter on the bottom side of the shelves.
+Upon closer inspection, I could see that the blood spatter was not on top of the individual shelves.
+It was underneath them.
+Allen was on the ground, either blood flew off the hammer, or cast-off from the knife, caused the spatter on the bottom side of the shelves.
 Another good clue that this was a very personal murder.